 In this class, students will learn to analyze poetry across a wide range of genres, styles, and historical periods.
 Studies in Poetry will also develop students’ critical writing skills, preparing them for upper-division English courses.

-This section of Studies in Poetry is organized around significant poetic traditions, from alliterative meter to iambic pentameter to free verse.
-We ask what it means for a poem to belong to a tradition, how traditions gain momentum, and why they endure or disappear.
+This section of Studies in Poetry is organized around significant poetic traditions, from alliterative meter to iambic pentameter to free verse, with an emphasis on the twenty-first-century United States.
+We ask what it means for a poem to belong to a tradition and how a diversity of traditions have shaped contemporary poetic practice.

 units